Data Cart

 Comparability — Cambodia [top]

-The 2008 and 2013 samples indicate whether the household accessed the internet at home.
-Whether or not the household owned an internet connection is unclear.
-Users can refer to the source variables to identify whether the household accessed the internet outside home.
+The 2008, 2013 and 2019 samples indicate whether the household accessed the internet at home.
+The ownership of the connection in the household is unclear.
+See the source variables to identify whether the household accessed the internet outside home.

 Comparability — Chile [top]